stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-overflow-binary-v2-2x.png "Overflow when adding binary numbers")

 There is a 9th bit, a carry bit, that is not included in the result.
-To capture the full result we have to use 16-bit values in the calculation, carrying that 9th bit from the LSB to bit #0 of the MSB:
+To capture the full result we have to use 16-bit values in the calculation.
+We carry that 9th bit from the LSB to bit #0 of the MSB:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-overflow-16bit-binary-v2-2x.png "Addition using 16-bit values")

-However, because the 6502 is an 8-bit CPU, we can only add byte values.
-The solution is to combine multiple additions, starting with the LSBs and finishing with the MSBs, and including any carry bits in the calculations.
+But because the 6502 is an 8-bit CPU, we can only add byte values.
+The solution is to combine multiple additions.
+We start with the LSBs and finish with the MSBs, including any carry bits in the calculations.
 For example, to add `$80FF` and `$0003` (33,023 + 3 in decimal) we first add the LSBs, `$FF` and `$03`.
 The result is `$02` plus a carry bit.
 Next we add the MSBs, `$80` and `$00`, making sure to also add `$01` for that carry bit.
 The result is `$81` with no carry bit, so the combined result is `$8102` or 33,026 in decimal.
 This is a complete result because no carry bit was created when adding the MSBs.

 Now let us try adding `$FFFE` and `$0003` (65,534 + 3 in decimal).
 First we add the LSBs, `$FE` and `$03`.
 The result is `$01` plus a carry bit.
 Next we add the MSBs, `$FF` and `$00`, making sure to also add `$01` for that carry bit.
 The result is `$00` plus a carry bit.
-The combined result is `$0001` (1 in decimal) but this is not the correct result (which would be 65,537 in decimal) because a carry bit remains.
+The combined result is `$0001` (1 in decimal) but this is not the correct result (which would be 65,537 in decimal).
+A carry bit remains.
 We would have to perform this calculation using 24-bit values to get the full result.

 ### Adding signed binary values